Welcome to the Reception Class page!

 My Special World

 Each week your child will visit the school library to choose a book to share with you at home.
 This book must be returned the following week for your child to select a new one.
+Later on in the year we will also access Gateshead Central library.

 I have had to upload today's literacy lesson is in 3 parts - I must have talked too much!
 I have numbered to parts to keep it as clear as possible.